-Balance at beginning of Amounts Amounts Non- Balance at end Name of Debtor period Additions Collected Written-off Current Current of period China Bank Savings ₽3,301 £16.758 £14.872 ₽- ₽5,187 ₽- £5.187
+Name of Debtor Balance at beginning of period Additions Amounts Collected Amounts Written-off Current Non- Current Balance at end of period China Bank Savings ₽3,301 ₽16,758 ₽14,872 ₽- ₽5,187 ₽- ₽5,187

-China Banking Corporation Schedule D - Intangible Assets - Other Assets December 31, 2016
+China Banking Corporation Schedule D - Intangible Assets - Other Assets December 31, 2016 (Amounts in Thousands)

-Description (i) Beginning Balance Additions at Cost (ii) Charged to cost and expenses Charged to other accounts Other changes additions (deductions) Ending Balance Branch Licenses ₽3,664,500 ₽- ₽- ₽- ₽- ₽3,664,500 Software 307,808 226,970 109,563 425,215
+Description (i) Beginning Balance Additions at Cost (ii) Charged to cost and expenses Charged to other accounts Other changes additions (deductions) (iii) Ending Balance Branch Licenses ₽3,664,500 ₽- ₽- ₽- ₽- ₽3,664,500 Software 307,808 226,970 109,563 - 425,215

-(I) The information required shall be grouped into (a) intangibles shown under the caption intangible assets and (b) deferrals shown under the caption Other Assets in the related balance sheet.
+(1) The information required shall be grouped into (a) intangibles shown under the caption intangible assets and (b) deferrals shown under the caption Other Assets in the related balance sheet.
 Show by major classifications.

-(II) For each change representing other than an acquisition, clearly state the nature of the change and the other accounts affected.
+^(II) For each change representing other than an acquisition, clearly state the nature of the change and the other accounts affected.
 Describe cost of additions representing other than cash expenditures.

-(III) If provision for amortization of intangible assets is credited in the books directly to the intangible asset account, the amounts shall be stated with explanations, including the accounts charged.
+^(III) If provision for amortization of intangible assets is credited in the books directly to the intangible asset account, the amounts shall be stated with explanations, including the accounts charged.
 Clearly state the nature of deductions if these represent anything other than regular amortization.

-China Banking Corporation Schedule E - Long-Term Debt December 31, 2016

-(Amounts in Thousand)
+China Banking Corporation Schedule E - Long-Term Debt December 31, 2016 (Amounts in Thousand)